-Led by celebrated cancer biologists Charles Brenner, Ph.D., the Alfred E Mann Family Foundation Chair in Diabetes and Cancer Metabolism, and Binghui Shen, Ph.D., the MCBC Program facilitates basic cancer biology research and accelerates the application of scientific discoveries within the clinic.
-To achieve this, the program brings together world-class investigators in the areas of DNA damage response and repair, RNA biology and therapeutics, cancer metabolism and oncogenic signaling.
+Led by celebrated cancer biologists Charles Brenner, Ph.D., the Alfred E Mann Family Foundation Chair in Diabetes and Cancer Metabolism, and Binghui Shen, Ph.D., Professor and Chair, Department of Cancer Genetics and Epigenetics.

-In addition to its scientific goals, the MCBC Program seeks to do the following:
+To achieve its scientific goals, the MCBC Program

-- Develop inter- and intraprogrammatic collaborations and facilitate access to new technologies and resources.
+- Supports inter- and intraprogrammatic collaborations and facilitates access to new technologies and resources

-- Create forums for scientific exchange and discussion.
+- Create fora for scientific exchange and discussion

 - Promotes bidirectional translational research in conjunction with Cancer Control and Population Sciences, Developmental Cancer Therapeutics, Cancer Immunotherapeutics, and Hematologic Malignancies